-Gradually computers are becoming more like living beings and now it looks like living beings are becoming more like computers.
-Scientists have discovered a method for storing lines of code in living bacteria, that can be passed down to the next generation as genetic information.
+Gradually computers are becoming more like living beings, and now it looks like living beings are becoming more like computers.
+Scientists have discovered a method for storing lines of code in living bacteria that can be passed down to the next generation as genetic information.

 All of this was possible due to CRISPR-Cas9.
-Since it has already opened up new ways of rewriting DNA segments the scientists were able to use the bacteria’s own CRISPR/Cas-style editing processes to write specific code.
-When bacteria detects a virus, it cuts and pastes a part of the virus’s DNA into its own genome, so it can recognize that virus again in the future.
+Since it has already opened up new ways of rewriting DNA segments, the scientists were able to use the bacteria’s own CRISPR/Cas-style editing processes to write specific code.
+When bacteria detects a virus, it cuts and pastes a part of the virus’s DNA into its genome, so it can recognize that virus again in the future.
 This security checklist is passed on through the generations, which is how organisms can build up immunity to certain kinds of viruses over time.

-As the bacteria store the data they receive sequentially, it’s much easier to retrieve at a later stage (via genetic analysis called genotyping), but there are potential problems along the way since not all of the bacteria received all of the data presented, which means you would need a large sample size in order to get the full message back.
+As the bacteria store the data they receive sequentially, it’s much easier to retrieve at a later stage (via genetic analysis called genotyping).
+Still, there are potential problems along the way since not all of the bacteria received all of the data presented, which means you would need a large sample size to get the full message back.
 When the scientists introduce coded messages of viral DNA to their bacteria, not all of the bacteria eat up the message.
 By chance, some miss it.
 So if you were to introduce word-by-word the code for the sentence “This Message Is In Your Genes,” using six introductions of viral DNA, not all the bacteria would have the complete message.
 Some would have “This In Genes,” while others might only have “Is Genes,” and so on.

 Astounding research, but looking at all these tiny capacities, it is wiser that you don’t trade in your old hard drives just yet.